Chart Color Schemes

 Residential development activity is lower than average in Stuart Park according to AreaSearch's national comparison of local real estate markets

 Stuart Park has averaged approximately four new dwelling approvals annually over the past five financial years, totalling 20 homes.
 As of FY-26, no approvals have been recorded yet.
-On average, 4.4 people have moved to the area per year for each dwelling built between FY-21 and FY-25, indicating significant demand outpacing supply, which typically influences prices upwards and intensifies competition among buyers.
-The average construction cost of new properties has been around $302,000.
+On average, 4.4 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating demand significantly outpaces supply, which typically influences prices upwards and intensifies competition among buyers.
+New properties are constructed at an average expected cost of $302,000.

-In FY-26, $2.3 million in commercial development approvals have been recorded, reflecting the area's residential nature.
-Compared to Greater Darwin, Stuart Park shows moderately higher development activity, with 15.0% above the regional average per person over the five-year period, balancing buyer choice while supporting current property values.
-However, development activity has moderated recently and is below the national average, suggesting possible planning constraints.
-All new construction in the area has consisted of detached dwellings, maintaining Stuart Park's traditional suburban character focused on family homes.
+In this financial year alone, $2.3 million in commercial development approvals have been recorded, reflecting the area's residential nature.
+Relative to Greater Darwin, Stuart Park shows moderately higher development activity, with 15.0% above the regional average per person over the five-year period.
+This balances buyer choice while supporting current property values, although recent periods have seen some moderation in development activity.
+Nationally, however, this activity is below average, suggesting possible planning constraints and reflecting the area's maturity.

-This preference for detached housing is more pronounced than current patterns suggest (25.0% at Census), indicating robust demand for family homes despite increasing density pressures.
-The location has approximately 1466 people per dwelling approval, demonstrating an established market.
-According to the latest AreaSearch quarterly estimate, Stuart Park is expected to grow by 926 residents through to 2041.
-If current development rates continue, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+All new construction has been detached dwellings, maintaining Stuart Park's traditional suburban character focused on family homes appealing to those seeking space.
+This trend favours detached housing more than current patterns suggest (25.0% at Census), demonstrating robust demand for family homes despite increasing density pressures.
+The location has approximately 1466 people per dwelling approval, indicating an established market.
+Looking ahead, Stuart Park is expected to grow by 926 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development